prysmaticlabs/prysm/sharding/README.md

 ## The Proposer Client

-In addition to launching a collator client, our system requires a user to concurrently launch a proposer client that is tasked with state execution, fetching pending tx’s from the running geth node’s txpool, and creating collations that can be sent to collators.
+In addition to launching a collator client, our system requires a user to concurrently launch a proposer client that is tasked with fetching pending tx’s from the network and creating collations that can be sent to collators.

 Users launch a proposal client as another geth entrypoint as follows: